Spring Garden Soil Elixir

 Soil Elixir Jump-Starts Your Garden’s Soil

 One of the most anticipated times of year for gardeners is Spring, with the attendant planting season.
-Everything is new and fresh; a chance to start over and improve on last year’s garden.
+Everything is new and fresh, a chance to start over and improve on last year’s garden.
 A big subject for gardeners is what to do with the soil to prepare it for planting.
 If you have been reading our articles over the past several years, you know we advocate building the health and vitality of the soil in a natural, biologically safe manner.
-Soil becomes healthier, more productive, disease, weed and pest resistant.
+Soil becomes healthier, more productive, and disease, weed, and pest resistant.
 It results in an upward spiral where the garden gets better year after year.

 Before You Start